 **FOR USE IN VIRTUAL & FACE-TO-FACE TRAINING SESSIONS** In this fun and challenging tabletop activity teams are locked in a room (in theory!).
 The doors are chained shut and there are just 60 minutes to escape!
 Can teams work together under time pressure to crack the code and unlock the doors?!

 This Northgate training activity comes with a five-year licence for repeat use with up to 60 participants per training session within your organisation.
-Please ask for a discount for use with larger groups or for trainers in multiple locations.
+Please ask for a discount on multiple licences to use with larger groups.
+Also includes access to the Northgate Trainerhub (see below for details).

 12-60 (in 4-10 teams of 3-6 per team)